First gas flows from BP’s ‘biggest offshore facility’ in Trinidad and Tobago

 Located 57 kilometres off the southeast coast of Trinidad, the Cassia C platform is BP’s 16th offshore facility in Trinidad and Tobago.
-The first gas from the facility was previously expected in 3Q 2021 but the platform was installed in late July 2021 and the timeline for the first gas was moved to this year.
+The first gas from the facility was previously expected in 3Q 2021 but the platform was installed in late July 2021 and the timeline for the first gas was moved to 2022.

 The Cassia C platform’s jacket – its legs and supporting frame – was built at TOFCO (Trinidad Offshore Fabricators) and installed in 2020 while the topside structure was built in the McDermott fabrication yard, Altamira, Mexico and was installed in 2021.
 The gas production from the Greater Cassia Area is expected to be routed to the Cassia C platform for compression before being transported via the adjacent existing Cassia B platform.

 While announcing the achievement of the first gas on Tuesday, BP outlined that Cassia C was bpTT’s “first offshore compression platform and its biggest offshore facility,” which would enable it to access and produce low-pressure gas resources from the Greater Cassia Area.
 This platform is connected to the existing Cassia hub which lies approximately 35 miles off Trinidad’s southeast coast.

 David Campbell, bpTT president, remarked: “First gas from Cassia C is an important milestone for BP in Trinidad and Tobago.
 This first offshore compression facility will allow us to unlock new resources and bring much-needed gas to market.”